 Occupational Health & Safety:

-- All DVSA and camp staff will receive training in all policies and procedures in regard to Ministry of Health requirements.
+- All DVSA and camp staff will receive training in all policies and procedures regarding the Ministry of Health requirements.

-- If a staff member is a close contact of an individual diagnosed with COVID-19, the staff member will be required to remain off work for 14 days from their last exposure and must consult with the local public health unit to determine when they can return to work.
+- If a staff member is a close contact of an individual diagnosed with COVID-19, the staff member must consult with the local public health unit to determine when they can return to work.